New Summit Academy Costa Rica

 Email Tonny

-Licensed in Mathematics Teaching
+Licensed in Teaching of Mathematics

 Tonny Garita always had an affinity for mathematics.
 The admiration towards a teacher he had when he was a little kid was key for the love for teaching and mathematics he has today.
 Tonny began his professional journey when he was still a college student, taking charge of courses for high school and college teens.